xwp/site-performance-tracker/README.md

 #### 0.8 - May 28, 2021

-* Add ability to disable Performance Observer Snipped
+* Remove Performance Observer functionality
 * Code cleanup

 #### 0.7 - May 26, 2021